azuqua/moonch/README.md

 - html
 - url

-Also, some types can be coerced to other types.
+Types can be coerced to other types:

     "{{a : num -> string}}" where {'a': 1}
     => "1"